 Las Vegas nightclubs are extremely strict with ID’s, so unless you’re 21 you won’t be able to enter the big nightclubs.
 However, 18-year-olds can party at Little Darlings.
 Cloud 9 Hookah Lounge is also a popular destination for those who aren’t old enough to drink.

 If you’re under 21, you need to get creative if you don’t want your vacation to consist of shopping and visiting museums.
 There are only a handful of Vegas party options that don’t have age restrictions.
 I’ll cover the best ones, along with a few non-party options that are still a ton of fun.

 (If you’re looking for things to do in Las Vegas under 21, you’ll also want to check out this article.)

-I mention Little Darlings first because it’s the closest thing you’re going to come to a tradition Vegas nightclub.
-If your a guy, you can’t truly get the full Vegas experience without taking a trip to at least one Gentlemen’s club.
+I mention Little Darlings first because it’s the closest thing you’re going to come to a traditional Vegas nightclub.
+If you’re a guy, you can’t truly get the full Vegas experience without taking a trip to at least one Gentlemen’s club.
 And for those of you under 21, Little Darlings is your best option.